SPICE is the most commonly used analog circuit simulator

 Includes a graphical post processor, AIM-Postprocessor.

-In AIM-Spice for Windows the operator has complete control during a
+In AIM-Spice the operator has complete control during a

 simulation.
 Before a simulation starts, the circuit variables to be